 The consistency of being able to measure players’ performance almost everywhere, paired with a reduced cost has led to the immense popularity of this technology.

-As the technology continously developed, companies such as Sonda Sports entered the market a few years ago and have made trackers available for almost everybody, while expanding the range of statistics measured.
+As the technology continuously developed, companies such as Sonda Sports entered the market a few years ago and have made trackers available for almost everybody, while expanding the range of statistics measured.

 Now we are able to measure the internal functioning of the body, not just the heartbeat and breathing.
 We can analyze processes which help us calculate other important values such as Metabolic Power or Internal and External Efficiency, constantly expanding the data sets, provided to its’ users.